Out & About with Arqus – Check out the experience of one of our students at ESA 2024

 I applied to attend ESA24 to get to know international political work, such as policy designing and political decision-making.
 I had participated before in similar projects and had always liked to interact with people from other countries and share ideas about how we want to shape the way we live together.
 For me, such exchanges always present an educational asset.
 Furthermore, I am politically engaged and think it is important to find a constructive approach to our pressing problems.
 The European Student Assembly 2024 allowed me to follow all these motivations.

 Before the preparation phase started all participants were divided into 11 panels that focused on major current political issues.
-My panel dealt with the EU Artificial Intelligence Act and consisted of 22 students led by two organizers.
-We splited into five subpanels; the subpanel I was part of focused on anthropological research, education, and culture in the field of “artificial intelligence.”
+My panel dealt with the EU Artificial Intelligence Act and comprised 22 students led by two organizers.
+We split into five subpanels; the subpanel I was part of focused on anthropological research, education, and culture in the field of “artificial intelligence.”
 In our subpanels, we drafted concrete policy proposals and, as a group, we reviewed and discussed them.
 Additionally, our panel met with “AI” researchers and learned about legislative challenges concerning this technology, among other things,

 All ESA24 participants also had the opportunity to participate in online workshops about topics such as the structure of the European Union or how to design policies.
 I developed a profoundly critical perspective on technology and “artificial intelligence” and argued for self-reflective, intensive, long-term research and education focusing on the creation of technology.